ArmorDarks/grunt-gray-matter/README.md

 Allows to alter extracted Gray Matter data for each discovered `src`.

+As for an example, check out how Kotsu [injects additional data](https://github.com/LotusTM/Kotsu/blob/master/tasks/data.coffee#L22) for each page into final Matter data.

-Will be invoked with injected following parameters:
+Will be invoked with injected values for following arguments:

-* `matterData` — extracted Gray Matter data;
+* `matterData` — extracted Gray Matter data of current `src`;
 * `path` — formed after subtracting `options.baseDir` path of current `src`;
 * `src` — current `src` object.